hsarfraz/DATA-1010-Introduction-to-Data-Analytics/README.md

 * Dataset Size: 53,940 rows and 10 columns
 * Any dataset cleaning: No (just filtering and visualisations)
 * Outputs produced (x-axis/independent variable & y-axis/dependent variable)
+  * **Scatter Plot w/ colors** (numerical continuous & numerical continuous) + categorical nominal variable for point color coding.
+But this variable is neither independent or dependent since we are just plotting variables and are not using a regression analysis
+  * **Scatter Plot w/ regression line** (numerical discrete & numerical continuous)

 ## Week 4 [link]()